chelaxian/TG_media_downloader/README.md

 # TG_media_downloader
-Download and send media from private groups with restricted resending/downloading
+Download and send media from private groups with restricted resending/downloading (you need to add bot to this group)

 ## Downloading
 ```bash